Skip to content

 Compare French castle archetypes by region

-50-300Paris / Reims (25 min to 1 hour)Renaissance galleries and deep medieval foundationsVaulted Grande Galerie, underground tunnels, ramparts
+Burgundy and Champagne Intimate to largeParis / Reims (25 min to 1 hour)Renaissance galleries and deep medieval foundations, with vaulted galleries, underground tunnels, and ramparts

-Archetype bands are editorial; individual castles may exceed or fall below the ranges shown.
+Archetype groupings are editorial; individual castles vary in scale and character.
 Confirm specifics in each listing.

 Venue Side-by-Side Comparison